Lump-sum heavy vehicle charge (PSVA) for Swiss vehicles

 The following vehicles are not subject to the heavy vehicle charge:

-• Vehicles with Swiss commercial number plates
+• Swiss short-term number plates

 • Transport axles